KontioJuho/matrinetR/README.md

 ```

-After the data is prepared, the next step is  to combine all of the preceding data annotations into a single matrigraph object that will be subsequently updated based on the network estimations' outcomes.
+The next step is to create initial matrigraph objects from the matrixDB data for all selected cancer groups in both cohorts:

 ```r